Tips for Garage Door Safety Month in June

 Safety Tips Checklist for Garage Door Systems

 - Replace Old Springs.
 Your garage door’s springs are arguably the most important and most dangerous part of your door.
 Springs wear out.
 When they break, injury can result.
-If you have an older garage door, have your springs inspected by a professional technician and replaced if needed.
+If you have an older garage door, have the springs inspected by a professional to determine if a garage door spring replacement is needed.
 If your door has two springs, replace both, even if one is not broken.
 This will not only prevent any damage caused by the breaking of the second spring but also keep your door working efficiently.